 Tips for quickly building your emergency savings:

 Look for ways to boost your emergency fund quickly, such as cutting back on non-essential expenses, selling unused items, or increasing your income through side hustles or freelance work.
+If you’re just starting with your emergency fund, financial expert Amy Maliga suggests beginning with a modest amount and gradually increasing it over time.

 “Considering that many Americans struggle to cover unexpected expenses of $400, aiming for an initial savings target of $500 is a practical starting point,” Maliga advises.
 “This amount should help you handle common emergency costs, like a standard car repair.
 Once you hit this milestone, keep the momentum going by consistently adding to your emergency fund with each paycheck.
 You can accelerate its growth by depositing any extra earnings such as bonuses, overtime pay, gifts, or income from side gigs.”

 To bolster your emergency fund, Maliga recommends setting up a direct deposit that allocates a portion of each paycheck directly into your savings account.
+Additionally, you can automate transfers from your checking to your savings account regularly or set reminders to manually transfer funds periodically.

 Balancing between an emergency fund and paying off debt:

 While it’s important to prioritize building an emergency fund, don’t neglect high-interest debt.
+Find a balance between saving and debt repayment to avoid excessive interest charges.

 The Correct Way to Putt Your Plan into Action